LinnyTheDuck/Extreme-Last-Card/README.md

 ### In Normal Mode
 The game *ALWAYS* starts in normal mode.
 To get rid of your cards you have to place matching cards ontop of the middle card.
 If you cannot place a card, you must pick up an extra card from the remainder of the deck.
 The players play clockwise from the dealer. <br>

+#### Winning a Game
+The game can *ONLY* be won in normal mode.

+To win using one card:
 If you have one card left in your hand - you must say "Last Card".
 Otherwise on your next turn you cannot play that card and *must* draw an additional card from the deck.
+If on or before your next turn you are able to play or get rid of this card, you win the game.

+To win using multiple cards:
-However this can be circumvented if you plan to place multiple cards on your final turn.
+If you plan to place multiple cards on your final turn, you do not need to declare "Last Card".
+However these cards *MUST* adhere to the matching cards conditions for placing stacks.

+You cannot win on the following cards:
+- Ace/1
+- 2/5 - as this begins fight mode, see the paragraph below

+If you place your final card during fight mode OR you place an attack card to start fight mode, you are still in the game *UNTIL* fight mode ends.
+However, you win by default if fight mode ends and you still have no cards in your hand.
+If multiple people have empty hands at the end of fight mode, they enter the **THUNDERDOME**.
+In the **THUNDERDOME** participants duel to the death by drawing a random card from the deck, and compare to see who has the higher number - the higher number being a winner.
+If both/multiple players draw the highest card then they will have to rematch and draw another card until a winner is determined.

 #### What are Matching Cards?

 - Same Number: If the middle card is a `3 of hearts` you can put any card ontop that has the numeric value of `3`
 - Same Suit: If the middle card is a `5 of spades` you can put any card ontop that has the suit value of `spades`
 - Stacking the Same Number: If the middle card is a `7 of diamonds` and you have the `7 of clubs` and the `7 of spades` you can put both cards down at the same time, the order is up to you
 - Ascending/Descending Stacks: If the middle card is a `6 of clubs` and you have the `7 of clubs`, `8 of clubs` and `9 of clubs` you can put all the cards down in ascending order but they all <i>must</i> be of the same suit.
-You can also double up the middle card numeric value, for example on the `6 of clubs` you can put the `6 of hearts` and `7 of hearts` down in ascending order.
 - Jokers and Aces: You can put these on top of any middle card, however you cannot end the game on said card - you <i>must</i> pick up another one from the deck

+When placing stacks, only the top card will have an effect, all cards underneath will be benign.
+For example, if you play `4 of clubs + 5 of clubs + 6 of clubs` the 4 and 5 act as benign cards, however if you play `3 of clubs + 4 of clubs + 5 of clubs` *only* the top card - in this case the 5 will have an effect and thus start fight mode.

 ### In Fight Mode